microsoft/fast/packages/web-components/fast-element/docs/building-components.md

 #### Events

 Besides rendering content, attributes, and properties, you'll often want to add event listeners and execute code when events fire.
 To do that, prepend the event name with `@` and provide the expression to be called when that event fires.
-Within an event expression, you also have access to a special *context* argument from which you can access the event args.
+Within an event expression, you also have access to a special *context* argument from which you can access the `event` object.

 **Example: Basic Events**